-3: Personal Growth (20%):
+3: Personal Growth (10%):

-It is important for you to have an understanding of your own weaknesses and strengths as you go through this class and your career.
-You also need to have an understanding of what tools are available to you.
+It is important for you to understand your own weaknesses and strengths as you go through this class and your career.
+You also need to understand what tools are available to you.
 During this class you will periodically turn in a journal of what you are learning.
 These will focus on what you are struggling with, what you have learned, and what you can change for the future as well as any other key issues we are working through.
 Other individual assignments, if assigned, will also be included in this category.